 Spread the word

 First things first, get the word out with quick and easy Flyer invites.
 Choose your favorite design, add the essential details, and share your invite to get the party started.
 Email your invite through Paperless Post (your first 50 emails are free), or drop a free link in the group chat.
 Once guests RSVP, instantly track responses to keep an eye on your headcount—aka make sure you’ll have enough wings.
-Browse all of our free Super Bowl invitations here.
+Browse all of our free football game invitations here.

 Toast to your team

 Is there any better combo than football and beer?
 Save the cocktails for your Galentine’s Day party and keep things easy with a cooler full of beer, spiked seltzers, or ciders.
 Avoid a party foul by having extra bags of ice on hand.
 Want to take your Super Bowl drinks up a notch?
 Head to your local craft beer shop to find signature beers from each team’s city or state.